wuer5/OMGSR/README.md

 ```
 - In this repo, we using mid-timestep `273` for `OMGSR-S-512` and `244` for `OMGSR-F-1024`.
 - In fact, a mid-timestep around the recommended value is also ok and does not need to be very accurate.
-- Note that the mid-timesteps during training and inference should be consistent
+- Note that the mid-timesteps during training and inference should be consistent.
 - The mid-timestep is actually related to degraded configuration in a dataset.